jmwerner/TXT2PYNB/README.md

 # txt2pynb

 The `txt2pynb.py` script will take a Python (or Julia) file with inline block-commented markdown blocks and turn it into an [iPython](http://ipython.org/notebook.html) (or [iJulia](https://github.com/JuliaLang/IJulia.jl)) notebook (`.ipynb`).
 Currently, the script requires two command line arguments.
 The first is a path to the `txt2pynb.py` script (in a clone of this repo or wherever else) and the second is a path to your python script that is to be converted into a notebook.
 View the example input script and example execution below.
 Don't hesitate to contact the author with any inuiries or bugs, the code is still in its early stages.
+It should also be noted that the script will output a notebook of the same name as the script. (e.g. `my_script.py` will output `my_script.ipynb`)

 Example input script:
 ```